awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 ------
 #### [ GGC v1\.10 ]<a name="ggc-v1.10-tab"></a>

+1\.10\.3
+Bug fixes and improvements:
++ A new `systemComponentAuthTimeout` property in [`config.json`](gg-core.md#config-json) that you use to configure the timeout for Greengrass core IPC authentication\.
+The default timeout is 5000 milliseconds\.
++ Fixed an issue that caused increased memory utilization for stream manager\.

 1\.10\.2
 Bug fixes and improvements:
-+ A new `mqttOperationTimeout` property in [config\.json](gg-core.md#config-json) allows you to set the timeout for publish, subscribe, and unsubscribe operations in MQTT connections with AWS IoT Core\.
++ A new `mqttOperationTimeout` property in [config\.json](gg-core.md#config-json) that you use to set the timeout for publish, subscribe, and unsubscribe operations in MQTT connections with AWS IoT Core\.
 + General performance improvements and bug fixes\.

 1\.10\.1